openclarity/openclarity/CONTRIBUTING.md

 - After making changes to the API schema in `api/openapi.yaml`, you can run `make gen-api-go` and `make gen-api-js` to regenerate the models, client and server code.
-- Run `make gen-bicep` for generating bicep files after modifying them for installing VMClarity on Azure.
+- Run `make gen-bicep` for generating bicep files after modifying them for installing OpenClarity on Azure.
-- Run `make gen-helm-docs` for generating the docs after making changes to VMClarity's Helm chart.
+- Run `make gen-helm-docs` for generating the docs after making changes to OpenClarity's Helm chart.

 ### Formatting